BMBIT-oss/PAI_WIKI/Home.md

 The interface allows setting the state of a partition by issuing the commands ```AWAY_ARM```, ```NIGHT_ARM```, ```STAY_ARM``` and ```DISARM```, which are mapped into a Homebridge Security System target.
 These commands should be sent to the standard control topic (```paradox/control/partitions/PARTITION_NAME``` by default)

+#### MQTT Dash

+This interface will publish a simple dashboard to ```metrics/exchange/pai``` in a format that is readily parsed by [MQTT Dash](https://play.google.com/store/apps/details?id=net.routix.mqttdash).
+This will happen after the interface knows at least two Partitions.
+If you have only one partition, nothing will be published.
+If you have more than 2, only the first two will be used.

+To have this dashboard, install MQTT Dash, create a connection, select the connection and click the two arrows on the top right corner.
+Then select the topic ```metrics/exchange/pai``` and subscribe for changes.
+The screen should update.

 ### Signal Interface